ultimate-notion/ultimate-notion/README.md

 the unitest with or without coverage reports, respectively.
 Check out the environment setup of hatch in [pyproject.toml](pyproject.toml) for many more commands.

-If you are using [VSC], then it's quite convenient to add a file `.env` in your checkout with:
+If you are using [VS Code], then it's quite convenient to add a file `.env` in your checkout with:

 ```toml
 [pytest]
 env =